chtombleson/php-deploy/README.md

 # PHP Deploy
 A simple php deployment system.

-This can be used to deploy websites for version control to a server in an automated way.
+This can be used to deploy websites from version control to a server in an automated way and also the ability of rolling back releases.

 ## Configuration
 To deploy a site using this tool you will need to create a directory for the site you want to deploy